 Evaluation of the Soccer for Peace and Understanding Project, Jordan (2011-2013)

 Working with the School of Physical Education and the Department of Psychology and Guidance Services at Ball State, the SSRC is providing the evaluation component for this project that aims to train youth soccer coaches how to teach peaceful living skills through the game of soccer to their youth.

 Evaluation of University Partnership Between Ball State University and Shaikh Zayed University, Afghanistan (2011-2014)

-The SSRC is working with the Department of Journalism at Ball State to provide an external evaluation of services to Shaikh Zayed University in the Khost Province, Afghanistan.
+The SSRC is working with the Department of Journalism at Ball State to provide an independent evaluation of services to Shaikh Zayed University in the Khost Province, Afghanistan.
 Specifically, this project offers targeted workshops and courses, lectures and presentations on DVD, access to an online certificate program in emerging media journalism, English language tutoring, faculty mentoring, curriculum evaluation and suggested revisions, and course material translation.

-Youth Opportunity Center Outcome Measures Project, Phase I (2010-2011)
+Youth Opportunity Center Outcome Measures Project, (2010-2011)

 Evaluation of Career Ladder Bridge Pilot Program, Ball State University and Miller's Health Systems (2010)

 Working with the School of Nursing at Ball State, the SSRC prepared instrumentation, and provided analyses to determine the effectiveness of a piloted Career Ladder Bridge Program between Ball State and Miller's Health Systems.
 This funded program through the Indiana Department of Workforce Development allowed LPN/CNA's to pursue their Baccalaureate Degree in Nursing, while on-the-job at Miller's.